 Online Aviation Studies Degree

-Students in this program pay in-state tuition fees regardless of their legal residency.
+Students in this program pay the same online tuition rate regardless of their legal

-Compare our tuition and you find UND offers an affordable online Aviation Studies
+residency.
+Compare our tuition and you find UND offers an affordable online Aviation

 If you have an existing technical aviation background, this program provides an opportunity to expand